 PSC Number Name Location Description Potential for generating contamination northern boundary.
-PSCs with hin wider study ar ea 2 Cliffsend landfill (ref: EAHLD19457, WRC ref: 2200/7253) Located to the south of the draft Order Limits at Pegwell Bay, to the south- east of St. Augustine's Golf Course, between Sandwich Road and the coastal path.
+PSCs wit hin wider study ar ea 2 Cliffsend landfill (ref: EAHLD19457, WRC ref: 2200/7253) Located to the south of the draft Order Limits at Pegwell Bay, to the southeast of St. Augustine's Golf Course, between Sandwich Road and the coastal path.
 This landfill is indicated to have received household and inert waste between 1960 and 1972.
 Historical mapping and historical aerial imagery indicate that the waste appears to have been deposited directly onto an area of marshy coastal land.
 High 3 Weatherlees Hill Wastewater Treatment Works (WTW) Located to the south of the draft Order Limits at NGR 633035 E, 162770 N. Historical aerial imagery indicates that the Weatherlees Hill WTW was constructed in the early 1990s on an area of previously undeveloped land.
 A review of the North East Kent Drainage strategy (Ref.
 3.6.12) states the site was constructed in 1996 with the site extended in 2006.
 The Weatherlees Hill WTW does not appear (based on historical mapping snapshot) to have utilised sludge beds / lagoons or sludge drying slabs.
 Moderate 4 Car breakers Between Ebbsfleet Lane and east of A256, to the southeast of the draft Order Limits.
+The mapping dated 1885-1900, indicates a property is at the location.
+From historical aerial photography it can be seen the site is used for the storage of vehicles from approximately 2003 until the present day.
+A permit is available for the site as a sole trader for a lower tier - carrier, broker, dealer.
 Low 5 Minster Wastewater Treatment Works Located within the northwest of the draft Order Limits to the south of Marsh Farm The historical mapping dated 1885- 1900 indicates the site was undeveloped land.
 The earliest available aerial imagery, dated 1940, shows the Minster WTW present in the northwest corner of Moderate

 PSC Number Name Location Description Potential for generating contamination Road to the north of Western Monkton Stream (drain) and the River Stour. the site.
 The imagery shows the expansion of the site over a number of years.
 A review of the North East Kent Drainage Strategy (Ref.
 3.6.12) shows that the site treats waste water which is then released into the River Stour.
 It is assumed that the site is regulated under an Environmental Permit which would include controls on testing before discharge.
 6 Ebbsfleet Ovenden landfill (ref: EAHLD34024, WRC ref: 2200/7278).
-Located to the southeast of the draft Order Limits, at the southwestern end of St. Augustine's Golf Course.
-The polygon provided by the Environment Agency for this landfill is a small circle centred at approximate NGR 633500 E, 162995 N. This landfill is indicated to have been operated by Ovenden Earthmoving Company Ltd. and received inert waste between 1976 and 1991.
+This landfill is indicated to have been operated by Ovenden Earthmoving Company Ltd. and received inert waste between 1976 and 1991.
 The licence is indicated to have been surrendered in 1992.
 Note: Such polygons are typically provided when the Environment Agency is unsure of the extent of a landfill and should not be taken as an accurate description of the licenced area.
 Moderate